dirigible-io/dirigible-io.github.io/samples/index.md

 #### Tutorials

-* [Kubernetes Minikube Cluster](tutorial_kubernetes_minikube.html) -  installation and configuration of a Kubernetes Minikube cluster.
+* [Deploying Zeus on Kubernetes Minikube Cluster](tutorial_zeus_on_kubernetes_minikube.md) -  installation and configuration of a Kubernetes Minikube cluster and Zeus deployment.